inet-framework/inet/doc/src/users-guide/ch-network-autoconfig.rst

 outgoing interface is the same by finding a common prefix that matches only those routes.
 The resulting routing table might be different in that it will route packets that the original routing table did not.
-Nevertheless the following invariant holds: any packet routed by the original routing table (has matching route) will still be routed the same way by the optimized routing table.
+Nevertheless, the following invariant holds: any packet routed by the original routing table (has matching route) will still be routed the same way by the optimized routing table.